Olivia Chow: Federal politics

 In 2007, Chow sponsored a motion calling for Japan to apologize for forcing some 200,000 women to serve as wartime sex slaves.
 The motion was passed unanimously by Canada's parliament in November 2007.
 Chow said, "For me, this isn't crimes against 200,000 women.
 It's crimes against humanity and all of the world's citizens have a responsibility to speak out against it."

 On June 3, 2008, Chow, "who [originally] brought in the motion", voted to implement a program which would "allow conscientious objectors... to a war not sanctioned by the United Nations... to... remain in Canada".
 The motion gained international attention from The New York Times, the BBC and the New Zealand press.
 The Toronto Star reported: "[It] passed 137 to 110 ...
 But the motion is non-binding and the victory was bittersweet as the government (Conservative Party of Canada) is likely to ignore it."
-After Prime Minister Harper sought and received permission to seek a new mandate in 2008, Chow would reintroduce the same motion in the 40th Canadian Parliament.
+After Prime Minister Stephen Harper sought and received permission to seek a new mandate in 2008, Chow would reintroduce the same motion in the 40th Canadian Parliament.
 The House passed it on March 30, 2009, with a vote of 129–125.
 Chow was instrumental in debates and actions surrounding Canada and Iraq War resisters.

-In the 2011 Canadian federal election, which saw the NDP's historic rise to Official Opposition, Chow was re-elected handily in Trinity—Spadina with a margin of more than 20,000 votes over her nearest rival.
+In 2009, Chow introduced a private member's bill, the "Early Learning and Child Care Act" (Bill C-373), which aimed to establish a universal non-profit national childcare program.In the 2011 Canadian federal election, which saw the NDP's historic rise to Official Opposition, Chow was re-elected handily in Trinity—Spadina with a margin of more than 20,000 votes over her nearest rival.
 She was named critic for transport, infrastructure and communities in the Official Opposition Shadow Cabinet.
 She also became the first spouse of a leader of the Opposition to be an MP as well.

 However, her time in Stornoway was to be short, as Jack Layton died of cancer just three months after assuming office.
 Chow was in the spotlight as Layton's widow during the mourning period and state funeral, winning respect for her care for her husband in his last days and for her dignity and poise in grief, and her personal and political partnerships with Layton were eulogized.
-Subsequently, she ruled out a bid for the leadership of the NDP and pledged neutrality in the leadership race.
+She ruled out a bid for the leadership of the NDP and pledged to remain neutral in the leadership race.